-- Instructors must be trained in, understand, demonstrate, and adhere to a directly relevant skill set for Challenge Courses - Low Elements.
-A relevant skill set is a described set of skills developed by recognized Challenge Course Professionals.
-This training must be directly applicable to the course/elements at the site.
-This training must be documented. - All instructors must be at least 18 years of age or older to teach the introductory lesson and/or be an instructor.
+- Instructors must be trained in, understand, demonstrate and adhere to a directly relevant skill set for Challenge Courses/Towers - High Elements.
+A relevant skill set is a described set of skills developed by recognized Challenge Course Professionals. - All instructors must be at least 18 years of age or older to teach the introductory lesson and/or be an instructor.